Harlequin Ichthyosis by Kateryna Petrakova

 Harlequin Ichthyosis is not a contagious disease; it is genetically inherited with an autosomal recessive gene ABC 12.
-It means that both parent must be the carriers of the gene and pass it on to a child.
-If a child doesn’t get the disease he or she still is going to be a carrier, because for the HI to appear a child must have two copies of the gene inherited from his parents.
+It means that both parents must be the carriers of the gene and pass it on to a child.
+If a child doesn’t get the disease he or she still is going to be a carrier because for the HI to appear a child must have two copies of the gene inherited from his parents.

 The life expectancy of a newborn with Harlequin ichthyosis is very low.
 Most of the infants don’t survive the first two weeks.
-However, with contemporary technology, specialists manage to improve the system of taking care of the infants diagnosed with HI.
-There are unique cases when children lived till the age of 8 years.
+However, with contemporary technology, specialists manage to improve the system of taking care of infants diagnosed with HI.
+There are unique cases when children live till the age of 8 years.

-Genetic disorders are considered to be ones of the most dangerous.
+Genetic disorders are considered to be one of the most dangerous.
 It is extremely hard to foresee possible mutations of the gene.
-Harlequin Ichthyosis is a very rare and serious condition of newborns, that causes extreme physical pain for a child born with the disease, and emotional pain for parents who know, that the chance of survival are extremely low, when the chances of having next child with the same condition are extremely high, because of the parents’ genotype.
-In these cases, parents of the child are supposed to be given all the possible support and even more important, information about the disease.
+Harlequin Ichthyosis is a very rare and serious condition of newborns, that causes extreme physical pain for a child born with the disease, and emotional pain for parents who know, that the chance of survival are extremely low, when the chances of having the next child with the same condition are extremely high, because of the parent’s genotype.
+In these cases, the parents of the child are supposed to be given all the possible support and even more important, information about the disease.
 Today Harlequin Ichthyosis cannot be treated.

 References